 All women have some degree of breast asymmetry.
 It’s just a natural fact of life.
 But for Hobart women whose breasts are so asymmetrical that the difference is very noticeable through clothing or when wearing a bathing suit, the breast asymmetry can be embarrassing.
-In fact, breast asymmetry and the desire to have more natural looking breasts is one of the many reasons that Hobart women come to board certified plastic surgeon Dr. Robert Frank of Robert Frank Plastic Surgery for a breast augmentation.
+In fact, breast asymmetry and the desire to have more natural-looking breasts are among the many reasons that Hobart women come to board-certified plastic surgeon Dr. Robert Frank of Robert Frank Plastic Surgery for a breast augmentation.

 Choosing the Correct Implant for Your Asymmetrical Breasts

 If you have breasts that are noticeably asymmetrical, then you and Dr. Frank will want to spend a great deal of time determining which breast implants to use on each breast.
 This means that you will spend time choosing a breast implant size, shape and profile for your breast augmentation.
 And since your breasts are asymmetrical, you will likely end up using two different types of implants in each breast.

 Choosing an Incision Type to Reduce the Risk of Further Breast Asymmetry

 There are three breast augmentation incision types from which Hobart women can choose from, but some of them make it easier for Dr. Frank to ensure symmetrical results: